 Then I discovered we were losing traffic because our clients’ websites couldn’t substantiate their expertise as transparently as their competitors could.
 Our clients lost website authority, which represents the expertise and credibility your site demonstrates in solving genuine problems for visitors.
-It’s the trust that compels search engines and AI models to select your content over competitors’.
+Whereas, it’s the trust that compels search engines and AI models to select your content over competitors’.

 What Website Authority Really Means Today